 Based on the input of the WA Department of Archaeology and Historic Preservation staff, the public, and a working group of volunteers, Historic Wallingford has opted to first pursue historic district designation for study areas A and D together.
 This area included the highest percentage of older, potentially contributing properties and allowed for a large district with contiguous boundaries.
-Since we hope this will be the first of at least three historic districts, we’re calling it Wallingford Historic District – North.
+Since we hope this will be the first of at least three historic districts, we’re calling it Wallingford-Meridian Streetcar Historic District.

 Although the COVID-19 pandemic slowed our start, a core group of volunteers completed

 field survey in early 2021 and research in September 2021 for all the properties in the proposed historic district.
 All data have been compiled in a special-made database that is shared with our consultant, Northwest Vernacular, for analysis.
 Highlights of the volunteer researchers’ work combing through old newspapers, census records, and Polk directories are posted here.

-In July 2021, Historic Wallingford received a 4Culture Projects Grant to support a broader demographic analysis and informational maps that will serve as a cornerstone of the historic district nomination.
+In July 2021, Historic Wallingford received a 4Culture Special Projects Grant to support a broader demographic analysis and informational maps that will serve as a cornerstone of the historic district nomination.
 Results of the analysis of census records between 1910 and 1940 will be included in our National Register nomination.